Useful Ex Commands¶

 If you visually select those three lines and then use a filter:

-Those lines will then be replaced with the output:How Bangs !
+Those lines will then be replaced with the output:How Bangs ! in the Command Line are Expanded¶

-Vim replaces the optional bangs !
+Vim replaces the optional bangs ! with the

-latest given command and appends the optional [arg]
+latest given command and appends the optional [arg].

 :!echo "Hello, "